theanindya/end_to_end_machine_learning/readme.md

 ## Overview

-Welcome to the **ML Model Deployment for Student Performance Prediction using AWS & CI/CD** project!
+Welcome to the **ML Model Deployment for Student Performance Prediction using AWS, Azure, and CI/CD** project!
 This repository contains comprehensive resources and code for building, training, and deploying machine learning models.

 ## Features